A life-enhancing sojourn

 - Seek to operate in alignment with natural law, spiritual law, common sense, and equity...

-- Feel called to offer services / experiences / things in the private...
+- Feel called to provide offerings in the private...

-- Desire to be free from unnecessary complexity and control...
+- Desire to be free from unnecessary complexity, control, and entanglements...

 - Want to steward and protect assets for present and future generations...

-- Are looking for a simpler, more aligned option than 508s, PMAs, and Trusts...
+- Are looking for a simpler, more aligned option as comparied to 508s, PMAs, and Trusts...

 - Are called to reflect the truth of who they are and to what they serve / are subject to...